arshavsuman20/Medical-Enhancement-App/README.md

 ---

-## Project Workflow
+## Workflow

-1. User uploads a medical image.
+1. Upload a medical image.
 2. Image is validated and preprocessed.
 3. Deep learning model performs enhancement.
-4. Enhanced image is generated.
+4. Processing statistics are generated.
-5. Interactive slider displays before/after comparison.
+5. Interactive comparison slider displays results.
-6. User downloads the enhanced result.
+6. Enhanced image can be downloaded.

 ---

-## Local Installation
+## Installation

 Clone the repository: